Effective: March 1, 2018

 6.2 Merchant’s Software subscription Fees to access and use the Services will remain unchanged during the Initial Term of this Agreement.
-Toast reserves the right to: (i) increase, on a pass-through basis, any third-party fees at any point during the Term; and (ii) any other Fees upon thirty (30) days’ prior written notice.
-Merchants continued use of the Services subsequent to any increase in Fees will be deemed acceptance of such changes unless Merchant closes its Toast Account prior to the effective date of such change and ceases all access to and use of the Services.
-If Merchant terminates the Agreement pursuant to sub-section 6.2(ii), the Early Termination Fee under sub-section 8.4 shall not apply, and Merchant shall only be liable for the payment of Fees for Services provided through the effective date of termination.
+Toast reserves the right to: (i) change, on a pass-through basis, any third-party fees at any point during the Term; and (ii) change any other Fees upon thirty (30) days’ prior written notice.
+Merchants continued use of the Services subsequent to any change in Fees will be deemed acceptance of such changes unless Merchant closes its Toast Account prior to the effective date of such change and ceases all access to and use of the Services.
+If Merchant does not accept such Fee change under sub-section 6.2(ii), then Merchant may terminate this Agreement by providing Toast written notice prior to the effective date of such Fee change, and in such event the Early Termination Fee under sub-section 8.4 shall not apply, and Merchant shall only be liable to Toast for the payment of Fees for Services provided through the effective date of termination.

 6.3 All amounts invoiced hereunder are due and payable as specified in the applicable Order.
 Unpaid Fees that are not the subject of a written good faith dispute are subject to a finance charge of 1.5% per month on any outstanding balance, or the maximum permitted by Applicable Law and Rules, whichever is lower, plus all reasonable expenses of collection.
 Such unpaid invoices, finance charges and expenses may be deducted from the deposit of any Net Sales Proceed under Section 7.4 below.